-Lab Currently Closed Closed All Day on Friday (Winter Break) more »
+Lab Currently Closed Closed All Day on Sunday (Spring Break) more »

 Want to dive into learning about technical infrastructure at the OCF, but not sure where to start?
 Here are some self-paced tasks you can do on your own.
 Feel free to ask for help in our Slack workspace or in person during staff hours!

 Tasks marked with an asterisk (*) require staff privileges.
-If you want to work on these but aren't on staff, let a current staffer know you’re working on starter tasks and we will add you.
+If you want to work on these but haven't officially been given staff privileges yet, let a current staffer know you’re working on starter tasks and we will add you.

 These tasks don’t have to be completed in order.